 This client was firm in the view that he didn’t want a “TV room” – he was after a real cinema.
 Inspired by the Electric Cinema, in Notting Hill, I therefore set about creating a luxurious and functional screening room.
 George Smith were commissioned to build the exact same armchairs and a giant “banquette” on the front row, everything upholstered in a velvet for extra indulgence.
 The space had originally been a derelict pig barn (circa 300-years old) and it was therefore no small challenge to re-build and insulate it fully for acoustics.
 US firm HomeTech oversaw the technical requirements and, having previously worked on projects for both Stephen Spielberg and George Lucas, mentioned that this was the “most spectacular private cinema” that they had ever undertaken – What a compliment!

-Under the directorship of Adam Edgell-Bush, with Thomson Carpenter acting as Creative Director and Andrew Jaques leading the Project Management team, Inigo & Co. are a group of seasoned developers focused on creating some of the most exceptional homes in the world.
-Collectively Inigo & Co. has in excess of 15 years experience at the pinnacle of luxury property development, and has developed a reputation for exceptional design, sale prices and returns for investors.
+Under the directorship of Adam Edgell-Bush, with Thomson Carpenter acting as Creative Director and Andrew Jaques leading the Project Management team, Inigo & Co. is a group of seasoned developers focused on creating some of the most exceptional homes in the world.
+Collectively Inigo & Co. has in excess of 15 years experience at the pinnacle of luxury property development and has developed a reputation for exceptional design, sale prices and returns for investors.

 Over the course of his career Thomson has consistently developed a look characterised as a delicate blend of European tradition and universal modernism, his work fusing together a combination of styles and periods.
 Whilst tending to lean towards a traditional British approach, his constant travels and in-depth understanding of how different nationalities live have brought about a distinctive look to his interiors.Originally from the United Kingdom, Thomson studied in England and Germany as well as the Middle East.
 Following graduation from the University of Durham, he spent two years working in Dubai before moving to Sydney where under the tutelage of the esteemed US decorator, Thomas Hamel, he honed his style.
 Four years later Thomson returned to the UK to launch his own design firm.